evilb4k4/dictate-it/README.md

 ### Overview

-* This full stack application provides the necessary back-end infrastructure and user interface to create, read, update and destroy dictations created by the user by converting speech to text.
+* This Full-Stack application provides the necessary back-end infrastructure and user interface to create, read, update and destroy dictations created by the user by converting speech to text.

 * Considering the fact that transcribing is extremely difficult, there isn't incredible accuracy within transcribing API's.
 This leads to our goal of allowing users to live edit dictations in order to save their most accurate version.